-EMERGENCY TRANSFER

-REQUEST FOR CERTAIN and Urban Development

-SURVIVORS OF DOMESTIC

-VIOLENCE, DATING VIOLENCE,

-SEXUAL ASSAULT, OR STALKING
+EMERGENCY TRANSFER U.S REQUEST FOR CERTAIN ar SURVIVORS OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING

-OMB Approval No. 2577-0286 Exp.
+U.S. Department of Housing and Urban DevelopmentOMB Approval No. 2577-0286 Exp.
 06/30/2017

 Purpose of Form: If you are a survivor of domestic violence, dating violence, sexual assault, or stalking, and you are seeking an emergency transfer, you may use this form to request an emergency transfer and certify that you meet the requirements of eligibility for an emergency transfer under the Violence Against Women Act (VAWA).
 Although the statutory name references women, VAWA rights and protections apply to all survivors of domestic violence, dating violence, sexual assault or stalking.
 Using this form does not necessarily mean that you will receive an emergency transfer.
 See your housing provider's emergency transfer plan for more information about the availability of emergency transfers.